 The City's Park and Recreation Department is responsible for the maintenance of parks and other recreational facilities, the provision of recreational programs and activities, and the sponsorship of special events for youths and families.
-There are 15 parks located throughout the City (see attached map).
-The Department also maintains the City's Pool or Family Aquatic Center and provides swimming opportunities to the community.
+There are 15 parks located throughout the City (Map 6.1).
+The Department also maintains the City's Family Aquatic Center and provides aquatic opportunities to the community.